Home/

 Key points

-- Premature ovarian insufficiency (POI)/ failure (premature menopause) is loss of ovarian function before age 40 years.
-Early menopause is menopause before age 45 years.
+- Premature ovarian insufficiency (POI) is loss of ovarian function before age 40 years.
+Early menopause is menopause occurring between ages 40-45 years.

-- Chemotherapy/ radiotherapy causes POI due to impaired follicular maturation and/or direct primordial follicle loss.
+- Chemotherapy/ radiotherapy causes POI due to ovarian follicle loss, impaired follicular maturation, and ovarian vascular/ stromal damage.

-- The extent of damage depends on the age and pre-treatment ovarian reserve of the woman, type of drug or radiation field and cumulative dose.
+- The extent of damage depends on the age and pre-treatment ovarian reserve of the patient, type of drug, cancer type, radiation field/ type and cumulative dose.

-- Amenorrhoea may be permanent or temporary with subsequent development of POI/ early menopause.
+- Amenorrhoea may be temporary or permanent with subsequent development of POI/ early menopause.

 - Currently there is no reliable biochemical predictor of menopause.

-- The most effective and established means of preserving fertility in young women are oocyte and embryo cryopreservation prior to starting treatment.
-Treatment with GnRH agonists can decrease the risk of POI but impact on fertility is less clear
+- The most effective and established means of preserving fertility are oocyte/ embryo cryopreservation prior to starting treatment.

 -- MENOPAUSE TOPICS